 Story stocks are a cliché of traders, albeit an important sentiment concept that can be very profitable.
 Irrational exuberance can be driven by stories such as Apple’s magical cable killing television that would allow for the easy navigation of hundreds of channels and thousands of programs and movies.
 No one has seen this incredible advancement in televisions as yet, but that “story” has helped to propel Apples stock over the last few years.
 Now it’s the Apple Car and Virtual Reality.
 Very different products, but the same concept as a sentiment driver of the stock.
 Enigmatic and captivating stories that propels positive sentiment.

 Fear and greed indicators including options ratios, and short interest also provide good additional insights into trader sentiment.
-Social indicators that gage the wisdom of crowds can also provide relevant feedback of trader’s attitudes toward an equity.
+Social indicators that gauge the wisdom of crowds can also provide relevant feedback of trader’s attitudes toward an equity.
 These include tools such as Google trends, Trefis, alacra PULSE, estimize, Kapitall, Predict Wall Street, StockTwits, and twitter.
 “Twitter messages, or tweets, can provide an accurate reflection of public sentiment when taken in aggregation.”
 This introductory statement is taken from a University of Texas study titled; “Sentiment analysis on Twitter with stock price and significant keyword correlation,[vi]” that provides an excellent primer on the extraction of traders sentiment and the resources required to accomplish this.

 “Noise Trader Risk in Financial Markets.”DeLong, J. Bradford, Andrei Shleifer, Lawrence